-2) Your air conditioner should be on it’s own 240-volt circuit; check your homes main electrical panel and secondary circuit panels for tripped breakers or blown fuses.
+2) Your air conditioner should be on its own 240-volt circuit; check your homes main electrical panel and secondary circuit panels for tripped breakers or blown fuses.
 If you find the problem here, reset the breaker or replace the fuse.
 If the circuit blows again, something is wrong and you need a qualified air conditioning repair technician.

 3) Make sure the furnace power is turned on and the outdoor condenser’s power switch, (on or near the outdoor unit is on).
 Check that the 240-volt disconnect next to the compressor (in a metal box, usually mounted on the house wall) is on too.
 If the air conditioning still fails to start call us for quality air conditioning repair.

-First check the filters.
-If the filters are dirty and restricting air flow the air conditioning will not work well.
-Additionally the entire system is being overworked, especially the compressor.
+First, check the filters.
+If the filters are dirty and restricting airflow the air conditioning will not work well.
+Additionally, the entire system is being overworked, especially the compressor.
 A good rule to keep your air conditioning running efficiently and reduce repairs is to change your filters often.

-If you have cats or dogs.
+If you have Cats or Dogs

 Their fur will often collect on filters and on your air conditioners evaporator coil.
 We frequently see badly plugged AC coils because of pets.
 You may need to have the evaporator coil cleaned to remove pet hair and other accumulated dirt.
 FACT.

 A dirty evaporator coil will cause your air conditioning to be far less effective and efficient.
 Pet owners will need to change AC filters even more frequently.
-A plugged evapoator coil is something that we can check for you on a service call.
+A plugged evaporator coil is something that we can check for you on a service call.
 It is usually not very easy for you to check yourself because you need to look up under the evaporator coil, which is often blocked by the furnace.
-Our section on heating and air conditioning basic knowledge EVERY home or business owner should know is well worth your reading.
+Our section on heating and air conditioning basic knowledge EVERY home or business owner should know are well worth your reading.